**Originally published 5 December 2022; updated 16 August 2023**

 It is particularly important to check if the CEO (SMF1) and the Compliance Officer (SMF16) are the same individual.
 We believe that the conflict can only be effectively managed by appointing one person as SMF1, responsible for commercial targets, and a separate, suitability experienced and competent person as SMF16, responsible for compliance and able to challenge decisions made by the SMF1 when necessary.

-2. Do you have sufficient expertise to oversee different AR business models?
+2. Do you have sufficient expertise to oversee different AR business models, taking account of new regulations?

 It has always been important for principal firms to understand the business models of their ARs, and increased oversight makes it doubly so.
 There are very different levels and types of risk depending on whether the ARs provide services to professional or retail clients.
 We believe better oversight can be achieved by firms that focus on servicing either ARs with professional clients or those with retail clients, but not both.

 Further, a firm needs expertise in different asset classes.
 For example, it can’t appropriately oversee an AR whose business activities involve cryptocurrency without understanding that asset class and its associated complexities.
 A responsible firm should limit their activity to the business models they thoroughly understand.
+Another example is the growing trend for asset managers to incorporate ESG factors in their investment process, so the firm needs expertise in complex ESG regulations such as EU SFDR regulations.
 We recommend checking if the firm has an advisory team with specialist experts in place to support the monitoring team.

 3. How do you ensure effective monitoring and oversight?